-- a.
-Should be modest in scale, no more than two storeys in height with pitched roofs and either detached or grouped in small terraces. - b.
-Should adopt building lines up to the back of footpath in the Church Lane area and set slightly back behind footways or front gardens elsewhere so that they are in context with their surroundings. - c.
-Should use rooflines consistent with neighbouring buildings. - d.
-Should use materials chosen to complement the design of a development and add to the quality or character of the surrounding environment; locally appropriate materials such as traditional red brick or timber frames with plain clay tiled roofs and possibly thatch should normally be used. - e.
-Can employ contemporary designs where that would contribute positively towards the visual interest of the local street scene; such proposals must use high quality traditional materials, such as local brick in innovative ways where appropriate.
+- 1. Should be modest in scale, no more than two storeys in height with pitched roofs and either detached or grouped in small terraces. - 2.
+Should adopt building lines up to the back of footpath in the Church Lane area and set slightly back behind footways or front gardens elsewhere so that they are in context with their surroundings. - 3.
+Should use rooflines consistent with neighbouring buildings. - 4.
+Should use materials chosen to complement the design of a development and add to the quality or character of the surrounding environment; locally appropriate materials such as traditional red brick or timber frames with plain clay tiled roofs and possibly thatch should normally be used. - 5.
+Can employ contemporary designs where that would contribute positively towards the visual interest of the local street scene; such proposals must use high quality traditional materials, usually traditional ones such as local brick in innovative ways where appropriate.

-4. Extensions
+Extensions